zacharysyoung/gotxt/README.md

 Install with `go install github.com/zacharysyoung/gotxt@latest`.

-Input can read from a named file, or from Stdin if the file is not provided.
+Input can be read from a named file, or from Stdin if the file is not provided.

 **-in** and **-out** control in the input and output encodings (both default to UTF-8):